fxstein/GoProX/README.md

 This will safely copy all the contents of the source to the new target.
 It will skip existing files (so you can re-run it in case of a failure) but it is important to capture and review its output, particularly the error out.
-For long running migrations wrap in nohup:
+For long-running migrations wrap in nohup:

 ```